elixir-engineering-logo

 The hazardous area of this facility were identified based on the properties of the materials handled and the potential hazards in the systems which could lead to loss of containment events.

 The risk from a flammable or toxic material release is the combination of the probability of a leak occurring and the potential consequences should the leak occur.
 In determining the probability of a leak, the type of operation, the operating conditions, and the equipment involved are all considered.
-In determining the consequences, the material contained, the size of the leak, the proximity of the leak to other equipment or the fence line, and speed with which the leak might be detected without instruments are all considerations.
+In determining the consequences, the material contained, the size of the leak, the proximity of the leak to other equipment or the fence line, and the speed with which the leak might be detected without instruments are all considerations.

-In the identified hazardous areas the potentially hazardous equipment / hazardous scenarios were identified and characterized, based on that either Toxic, Flammable gas or Fire detectors will be placed.
+In the identified hazardous areas, the potentially hazardous equipment/hazardous scenarios were identified and characterized, based on that either Toxic, Flammable gas or Fire detectors will be placed.

-2. PHAST DISPERSION MODELLING
+2. PHAST Dispersion Modelling

 Dispersion modelling of critical scenarios provides the basis for the detector location for minimizing the catastrophe due to release of identified flammable or toxic gas.
-The expected release of the hydrocarbon/toxic gas during normal or abnormal operations from potential sources due to piping leaks, and dispersion of vapour/gas based on prevalent wind conditions in that location was done through the modelling.
+The expected release of the hydrocarbon/toxic gas during normal or abnormal operations from potential sources due to piping leaks and dispersion of vapour/gas based on prevalent wind conditions in that location was done through the modelling.
 Example Dispersion graph and contour is given below.

-3. DETECT 3D MODELLING
+3. Detect 3D Modeling

 “Risk Mapping Method” in detect 3D software was used, in line with ISA TR-84.00.07 standard, to assess the detector coverage.
 Adequate protection using F&GS devices shall be provided to prevent an incident from starting or from escalating.